-• Increased severity of extreme weather events such as cyclones and floods

-Chronic

-- Changes in precipitation patterns and extreme variability in weather patterns

-- Rising mean temperatures

-- Rising sea levels
+- Increased severity of extreme weather events such as cyclones and floods Chronic - Changes in precipitation patterns and extreme variability in weather patterns - Rising mean temperatures - Rising sea levels

 Chronic climate change poses potential operational challenges for companies, including our own.
 Whilst our office in Westminster, London, is less susceptible to extreme weather hazards such as cyclones, the UK Government Environment Agency Flood Planning Tool identifies our office location as having a high probability of flooding from rivers and the sea due to our proximity to the River Thames.
-Guinness Global Investors leases the third floor of our office facilities with limited fixed physical assets on site.
+We lease the third floor of our office facilities with limited fixed physical assets on site.
 Therefore, we have the flexibility to relocate if physical climate risks begin to impinge on our direct operations.
-Moreover, we operate with a flexible working structure, allowing our employees to work from home and avoid being affected by potential flooding of the office building should that risk materialise.
+We operate with a flexible working structure, allowing our employees to work from home and avoid being affected by potential flooding of the office building.
 We acknowledge the potential financial costs in the short term, and likelihood of this risk increasing in the long term.

-Rising global temperatures over an extended period could affect our operations, leading to heightened electricity consumption for amenities like air conditioning and building maintenance, consequently increasing expenditure.
-In turn, this could amplify emissions and strain power costs, potentially impairing the company's profitability.
-Additionally, we assess and monitor our own corporate footprint, and aim to reduce our operational emissions and avoid where possible.
+Rising global temperatures over an extended period could affect our operations, leading to heightened electricity consumption for amenities like air conditioning and building maintenance, increasing expenditure.
+This could amplify emissions and strain power costs, potentially impairing the company's profitability.
+We assess and monitor our own corporate footprint and aim to reduce our operational emissions and avoid where possible.
 We note at present the financial costs of these risks are negligible in relation to our organisational expenditure.